SuperOfficeDocs/superoffice-docs/user-guide/en/chat/as-customer.md

 # Using the chat function from the customer's perspective

-From the customer's point of view, the chat function works as follows:

 1. The customer clicks the chat icon on a web page.

 2. The customer enters name, email address and any other required information.